 Queen Elizabeth II’s tour met with phenomenal success.
-An estimated 75% of Australia’s 9 million people glimpsed her in person at least once.
+About 75 per cent of Australia’s 9 million people glimpsed her in person at least once.
 The nation was transfixed by their young, glamorous, but seemingly approachable, monarch.

 The tour was seen as an opportunity to display Australia’s affluence and modern outlook in the postwar period and to promote the unity of culture, language and kinship under a common allegiance to the Crown.

 Prime Minister Robert Menzies, Sydney Morning Herald, 4 February 1954:

 It is a basic truth that for our Queen we have within us, sometimes unrealised until the moment of expression, the most profound and passionate feelings of loyalty and devotion.

 It does not require much imagination to realise that when 8 million people spontaneously pour out this feeling they are engaging in a great act of common allegiance and common joy which brings them closer together and is one of the most powerful elements converting them from a mass of individuals to a great, cohesive nation.

 In brief, the common devotion to the throne is a part of the very cement of the whole social structure.

 Australia's new monarch

 Queen Elizabeth II ascended to the throne after the death of her father, King George VI in February 1952.
 She was crowned in Westminster Abbey, London, in June the following year.